 We do not know exactly why pancreatitis is a risk factor for pancreatic cancer.
 However, research does shown that there is an increased risk of developing pancreatic cancer if you have chronic pancreatitis.
 Therefore, it is something to be aware of.

-What is pancreatitis?
+What is chronic pancreatitis?

 Pancreatitis is an inflammation (swelling and soreness) of the pancreas whereas pancreatic cancer is a tumour in the pancreas.
 There are two main types of pancreatitis: acute (short term) and chronic (long term).

-Read more about the causes of chronic pancreatitis here.
+Find out more about pancreatitis here.